 George Ludwig left the University of Pennsylvania in August 1970 to become the Founding Chairman of the Department of Medicine at the newly established Medical College of Ohio at Toledo.
 Another ultrasound pioneer in the 1960s, Atis Freimanis, whom Ludwig helped to recruit, was Founding Chairman at the Department of Radiology.

 Tragically, Ludwig died of a cerebral hemorrhage in 1973, bringing a brilliant career to an untimely end at the age of 51.
-He was survived by his second wife Mary Ellen and 5 children from his first wife, Rosemary, who passed away in 1963.
+He was survived by his 5 children from his first wife, Rosemary (Lynch), who passed away in 1963.

 The Medical College of Ohio is now called Medical University of Ohio.